RS-DAT/DockerToSingularity/README.md

 In this repository, we give an example of how to convert a Docker image to a Singularity Image Format (SIF) file.

-We will imagine the following scenario as a simple test case: someone created a `Dockerfile` to build a Docker enviroment.
+Imagine the following scenario as a simple test case: someone created a `Dockerfile` to build a Docker enviroment.
 In this environment,the `numpy` module is installed by `conda`.
-This environment can be used to run a Python script `mat_sum.py`, where a matrix addition will be performed.
-Later this person would like to execute this Docker environment on a HPC environment, e.g.Snellius, where Docker is not available.
+This environment can be used to run a Python script `mat_sum.py` which performs matrix addition.
+Later this person would like to execute this Docker environment on a HPC environment, e.g. Snellius, where Docker is not available.
 So this person needs to convert this Docker image to a SIF before execution.
 ## Preparation

 To set up this test case, we will clone this repository: